FDUDataNET/FediLive/README.md

     Each machine must have MongoDB installed.
 In config.yaml, set mongodb_central to the same machine and mongodb_local to the local machine itself.
 For the API, apply for central_token at https://instances.social/api/token.
 This token will be used to collect the list of Mastodon instances.
 For details, please see https://instances.social/.

     To allow every machine to access the MongoDB on the central node, I suggest changing the net.bindIp setting in the MongoDB configuration file (mongo.conf) to 0.0.0.0.
 Additionally, I recommend changing the port and adding an access username and password to prevent access by unauthorized personnel.
-(If you are not sure how to configure it, please check [here](#mongodb-configure) for the recommended configuration tutorial.)
+(If you are not sure how to configure it, please check [the recommended configuration tutorial](#mongodb-configure).)

     ```yaml
     mongodb_central: